chio-nzgft/cacti-wan-speed-cheker/README.md

 Output filelds -> speed

 -----------------------------------------------------------------------------------
-With wan1 upload speed
+Now get wan1 upload speed

 (By opensift download WAN1 ... is WAN1 upload to opensift speed)

 ... that download? .... on the other way !! ...

-Place speed.php in openshift cacti
+Put speed.php in openshift cacti

 Http://cacti-nz.rhclude.com/speed.php

-Place wan1.php at http://12.12.12.12:8090/wan1.php
+Put wan1.php at http://12.12.12.12:8090/wan1.php

 In openshift cacti write a script perl  http://12.12.12.12:8090/wan1.php .....